sandipde/Interactive-Sketchmap-Visualizer/README.md

 The code to generate Interactive Sketchmap visualizer using bokeh.
-To see an demo version try : https://sketchmap.herokuapp.com/ To know about sketchmap go to http:/sketchmap.org/
+To see an demo version try : https://sketchmap.herokuapp.com/ To know about sketchmap go to http://sketchmap.org/

 # Usage

  bokeh serve example-app --show --args -u 1:2:3 -ps 10

+ It means start bokeh server to plot using the first two columns in the COLVAR file present in example-app/data/ folder.
+Use 3rd column as color and pointsize set to 10.

 To use your own data you have to do the following cp -r example-app  <your-app>